1760-F Airline Hwy., # 203

 To submit a book proposal to San Juan Books, our division that functions as a compromise between traditional publishing and assisted publication, read our General Information for SJB, and then, if you want to explore working with us, fill out our book proposal template — do not omit information — and submit to email@example.com, noting that this is a submission for San Juan Books.

-With few exceptions, the works of authors who have not published with use before are only accepted through our SJB division.
+With a few exceptions, the works of authors who have not published with us before are only accepted through our SJB division.
 However, any author is welcome to make a pitch to our traditional publishing staff.

 - We accept unagented books, and the majority of our books have come directly from author proposals.

-- Of the proposals made to us, approximatley 10%-15% in any given year end up accepted.
+- Of the proposals made to us, whether for a traditional contract of or for San Juan Books, approximatley 25% in any given year end up accepted.
 The most common reasons for non-acceptance have to do with poor homework on the part of the author: overly optimistic representation of the potential market (i.e. has not done the research to provide an accurate picture), poor writing (often grammatically accurate but simply flat, not able to pull in a reader), and, in a very few cases, a misunderstanding of the publishing field (unresearched and unrealistic expectations of the book market today, the role of the publisher, and the role of the author).